lobanov/elm-taskport/README.md

 elm-taskport
 ============

-TaskPort is an Elm module allowing to call JavaScript APIs from Elm using the Task abstraction.
+TaskPort is an Elm package allowing to call JavaScript APIs from Elm using the Task abstraction.
 The same repository contains the source for the Elm package, as well as the source for the JavaScript NPM companion package.

-This module works in Chrome, Firefox, Safari, and Node.js.
+This package works in Chrome, Firefox, Safari, and Node.js.

 If you are upgarding from a previous version, see [CHANGES](https://github.com/lobanov/elm-taskport/blob/main/CHANGES.md).